Do you have any feeding tips?

 - Serve the food at room temperature.

 - Put the food on a plate, not a bowl.
 Cat’s whiskers are very sensitive.

 - Freeze the food in small amounts during the transition stages so that you can take out small amounts for thawing and offer fresh food without too much waste.
 Cats don’t like old food.

 - Cats prefer food to be as fresh as possible, so discard any food that hasn’t been eaten after a couple of days.

-- Wipe a bit of raw food on your cat’s paw – your cat will have to lick it off and will start to familiarize with the new flavor.
+- Wipe a bit of raw food on your cat’s paw – your cat will have to lick it off and will start to familiarize with the new flavour.

-- After switching your dog or cat to raw, you should notice a decrease in water consumption because the raw food contains a large amount of moisture that they can easily be utilized.
+After switching your dog or cat, you should notice a decrease in water consumption because the raw food contains a large amount of moisture that they can easily be utilized.
 Continue making fresh water available at all times.

 Detoxification is a natural process in which the body releases toxins through the exterior of the body as a way of cleansing internal organs and tissue.
 Some dogs and cats may go through a period of detoxification, where their system clears the toxins accumulated from their former diet.
 During this period they may experience some loose or mucous stool, runny eyes, and excretions through their ears.
 In some cases, they may lose some of their coat – to make room for a healthier new one; all of these are positive signs that the body is ridding itself of toxins.
 Each detox period should last for a few days, after which your dog or cat should look and feel much better.
 If symptoms persist for more than a few days, please contact your vet and have them checked over for other medical problems.